-7.4 Workshops and Conferences
+7.3 Workshops and Conferences

 The Foundation seeks to share information with other like-minded organizations and individuals pursuing salmon conservation.
-Significant opportunity exists to share findings, conservation techniques and other information learned in funded projects to gain maximum benefit for all concerned.
-In 2013 the convening of short (one day) regional workshops will be explored, where experts can share experience, explain conservation techniques and permit the Foundation staff to explain the granting program.
+Various opportunities exist to attend conference and events to share findings, conservation techniques and other information learned in funded projects to gain maximum benefit for all concerned.